daniel-wong-dfinity-org/minimal-bazel-rust-project/README.md

 ```

 The second command in this step changes where you push and pull changes to and
 from.
-Instead of pointing to this repo, your local repo now points to the new
+Instead of pointing to the repo where you got this minimal set of files,
-repo you created in step 1.
+your local repo now points to the new GitHub repo you created in step 1.

 4. Optional: You probably want to replace this README with information about your project.